 It's estimated up to 70% of landfill waste via kerbside rubbish bags could be recycled.
-That's why we've put this page together with details about what you can and can’t recycle.
-It also contains details about eDay, our annual computer recycling day.
+That's why we've put this page together with some key reminders about kerbside recycling.

-Napier and Hastings landfill is called Omarunui landfill.
-Omarunui landfill receives approximately 70,000 tonnes of waste every year.
-If this waste was not compacted and left above ground it would almost fill two Westpac Trust Sports Stadiums.
+Omarunui landfill takes about 70,000 tonnes of waste every year.
+If this waste was not compacted and left above ground it'd fill almost two Westpac Trust Sports Stadiums.

 Disclaimers and Copyright

 While every endeavour has been taken by the Napier City Council to ensure that the information on this website is accurate and up to date, Napier City Council shall not be liable for any loss suffered through the use, directly or indirectly, of information on this website.
 Information contained has been assembled in good faith.
 Some of the information available in this site is from the New Zealand Public domain and supplied by relevant government agencies.
 Napier City Council cannot accept any liability for its accuracy or content.
 Portions of the information and material on this site, including data, pages, documents, online graphics and images are protected by copyright, unless specifically notified to the contrary.
 Externally sourced information or material is copyright to the respective provider.

 © Napier City Council - www.napier.govt.nz / +64 6 835 7579 / firstname.lastname@example.org